 WHEREAS, the Building, designed and constructed in two phases by the engineering firms of Battey & Kipp and A. Epstein, is an excellent example of an Art Moderne industrial office building in Chicago, and is one of the only examples of modern-style industrial design in the original tract of the CMD.
-The Building's clean-lined facades, with large expanses of steel-sash windows, undecorated brick surfaces, and prominent corner towers accented with vertical ribbons of glass block, epitomize the streamlined aesthetic of the Art Moderne style; and WHEREAS, the Building's Art Moderne-style design served as a physical representation of an ambitious new marketing plan in the 1930s that transformed Spiegel's image from a discount mail-order concern to a highend catalog company that provided high-quality goods and exceptional customer service.
-The new sleek office building showed customers that Spiegel was a modern company with a modern aesthetic; and architect for the CMD during its most productive period, from the mid-1920s through the 1950s; and WHEREAS, in the 1920s and early 1930s, Epstein's firm designed the Stockyards National Bank Building and the Chicago City Bank & Trust Building, both designated Chicago Landmarks; and
+The Building's clean-lined facades, with large expanses of steel-sash windows, undecorated brick surfaces, and prominent corner towers accented with vertical ribbons of glass block, epitomize the streamlined aesthetic of the Art Moderne style; and

+WHEREAS, the Building's Art Moderne-style design served as a physical representation of an ambitious new marketing plan in the 1930s that transformed Spiegel's image from a discount mail-order concern to a high-end catalog company that provided high-quality goods and exceptional customer service.
+The new sleek office building showed customers that Spiegel was a modern company with a modern aesthetic; and architect for the CMD during its most productive period, from the mid-1920s through the 1950s; and